Matt Thurin: Baldwin-Wallace

 Thurin began coaching immediately following a career-ending injury as a player.
 As a student assistant at Baldwin-Wallace, Thurin worked with all levels of the defense.
 He focused on the defensive line and linebackers in 2004 and 2005, before working with the defensive back in 2006.

 Walsh

 Thurin spent the 2007 season as an offensive graduate assistant with the Walsh Cavaliers.
 He worked closely with the offensive line and tight ends.

 Akron

 In 2008, Thurin got his first opportunity at the Division I level when he joined J. D. Brookhart’s staff at Akron as a defensive graduate assistant, working with the linebackers.
 After two seasons under Brookhart, he was retained by new head coach Rob Ianello for the 2010 season.

 Colorado

 In March 2011, Thurin was hired by Jon Embree as an offensive graduate assistant at Colorado.
 He worked with all facets of the offense under offensive coordinator Eric Bieniemy and pass game coordinator, J. D. Brookhart.

 Columbia

-In 2012, Thurnin was hired to his first full-time coaching position at the Division I level when Pete Mangurian hired him as the special teams coordinator and defensive backs coach at Columbia.
+In 2012, Thurin was hired to his first full-time coaching position at the Division I level when Pete Mangurian hired him as the special teams coordinator and defensive backs coach at Columbia.